Aeclectic Tarot Tarot Decks Tarot Forum Community Learn Tarot Tarot Readings Tarot Books

 "The Tarot is a mysterious deck of cards of unknown origin.
 At least six centuries old, this deck is the direct ancestor of our modern day playing cards."

 For a supposedly scholarly work, the author lacks depth in her understanding of the history of Tarot.
-The Tarot can be traced to northern Italy, during the time period of the early fifteenth century, where they were comissioned by nobility.
+The Tarot can be traced to northern Italy, during the time period of the early fifteenth century, where they were commissioned by nobility.
 As for the supposedly "mysterious" nature of the deck - this smacks of "hidden information" and elitist fraternities, and really has no place in a book of this caliber.

 Nichols goes on to talk about the Tarot "suddenly" coming into the public consciousness.
 This book originally came out in 1980, so we need to reference that time period.
-Tarot decks were not as easily accessable then as they are now, but they were there.
+Tarot decks were not as easily accessible then as they are now, but they were there.
 The plethora of books on Tarot that we have now were not available then - but they were there.

 "Jung and Tarot: An Archetypal Journey" is presented as a study of the major arcana (the archetypes of the Tarot) - drawing upon the author's background in Jungian psychology and delving into mythology, literature, art and other sources.
 The purpose is to facilitate accessing the archetypal parts of our psyche.
 Nichols has chosen to do this through the use of the imagery in the Marseilles deck - calling it one of the earliest example of "true" Tarot.
 She goes on to say that she chose the deck because it had no accompanying text, so that the learning of the deck was facilitated strictly through its imagery.